NyanKaungSet/Alpha/README.md

 <a id="about_us"></a>
 # About us
-- :point_right: This website is owned by [Yae Thawe](https://yeaethawe.netlify.app/).
-- :point_right: If you encounter unexpected errors, feel free to contact us.
+This website is owned by [Yae Thawe](https://yeaethawe.netlify.app/).
+If you encounter unexpected errors, feel free to contact us.

-- :point_right: If you are willing to collaborate with us, feel free to contact us!
+<p align=center>Willing To Collaborate Us?
+Let's Know!</p>

 *****